Close

 opens in a new windowNull States by Malka Older

-Poster Placeholder of - 3 The future of democracy is about to implode.
+opens in a new windowImage Placeholder of - 73 The future of democracy is about to implode.

 After the last controversial global election, the global infomocracy that has ensured thirty years of world peace is fraying at the edges.
 As the new Supermajority government struggles to establish its legitimacy, agents of Information across the globe strive to keep the peace and maintain the flows of data that feed the new world order.